-While Hondo and the Rebel Hat might have been a valley creatively, this swan song produced the show's peak in the Nielsen ratings, continuing several weeks of positive momentum by posting a 16.1 rating/27.3 share on December 29, 1967.
-Numbers that certainly would have produced a full season order two months later, but it was too little, too late: HONDO disappeared from screens until its June 1989 resurrection as a Saturday morning perennial on TNT.
+While Hondo and the Rebel Hat might have been a valley creatively, it was close to the show's peak in the Nielsen ratings, continuing several weeks of positive momentum by posting a 15.3 rating/26.1 share on December 29, 1967.
+Numbers that certainly would have produced a full season order two months later, but it was too little, too late and HONDO disappeared from screens entirely until its June 1989 resurrection as a Saturday morning perennial on TNT.

 HOW MANY CANS OF WHOOPASS?

 Lane dispatches two of Neomo's braves after they fail to steal his horse.
 It's the only skirmish in this almost fight-free installment.